 What is flash storage?

-Flash storage is any type of drive, repository or system that uses flash memory to keep data for an extended period of time.
-Flash memory is common today in small computing devices and large business storage systems.
-The size and complexity of flash-based storage varies in devices ranging from portable USB drives, smartphones, cameras and embedded systems to enterprise-class all-flash arrays (AFAs).
-Flash is packaged in a variety of formats for different storage purposes and is often referred to as solid-state storage because it has no moving parts.
+Flash storage is based on electrically programmable memory.
+As non-volatile memory, it doesn't require power to maintain the stored data.
+Digital information is stored on solid-state flash memory chips.
+The size and complexity of flash-based storage varies per device, ranging from portable USB drives, smartphones, cameras and embedded systems to enterprise-class all-flash arrays.
+Flash is packaged in various formats for different storage purposes and is often called solid-state storage, as it has no moving parts.

 How does flash storage work?

 Flash stores data using a charge on a capacitor to represent a binary digit (bit).
 It's typically packaged in surface-mounted chips attached to a printed circuit board (PCB).
 Flash storage contains a grid of many columns and rows with cells that have two transistors at each intersection separated by a thin oxide layer.
 One transistor is called a floating gate and the other a control gate.
 If the floating gate is connected to the row through the control gate, the cell has a value of 1.

 For the cell to have a value of 0, a barrier must be placed between the control gate and floating gate.
 This occurs in a process called tunneling, where excited electrons are pushed through the other side of the thin oxide layer, giving them a negative charge that acts as a barrier between the control and floating gates.
 Some flash chips might have millions or billions of these tiny transistors and use a logic controller, enabling them to work together.